-In the government-wide financial statements, long-term debt ands other long-term obligations are reported as liabilities in the columns for governmental activities, business-type activities, and component units.
+In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities in the columns for governmental activities, business-type activities, and component units.
 These amounts are also reported as liabilities in the fund financial statements for proprietary funds.
 Debt premiums, discounts and deferred losses on refundings are generally deferred and amortized using the effective interest rate method.
 Long-term debt is reported net of the applicable debt premium or discount.
-Debt issuance costs are deferred and amortized over the life of the related debt using the straight-line method.